sftcd/openssl/doc/designs/ech-api.md

 values (allowing routing to the correct back-end).
 Both the supplied (outer) CH and returned (inner) CH here include the record layer header.

-This has been tested in a PoC implementation with haproxy, which works for nominal operation but that can't handle the combination of split-mode in the face of HRR, as haproxy only supports examining the first (outer) CH seen, whereas ECH + split-mode + HRR requires processing both outer CHs.
-ECH split-mode with HRR has so far only been tested as part of the ``make test`` target.
-(In other words, the utility of this API ought be considered unproven.)

 ```c
 int SSL_CTX_ech_raw_decrypt(SSL_CTX *ctx,
                             int *decrypted_ok,